2021 Chambliss Student Academic Achievement Award Winners

 SAMANTHA EVANS - silver Medal

 Samantha Evans is a chemistry and biochemistry major graduating in May from Kutztown, Pa.
 She is awarded the Chambliss Academic Achievement Award Silver Medal in the category of successfully completed research project.
 Evans has performed extensive research using KU's scanning electron microscope (SEM).
 She is touted by her professors for her problem-solving ability throughout the research process.
 She has proven original hypothesis for beam penetration identified in aluminum and magnesium peaks.
 She received a research grant from KU's Undergraduate Research Committee to present her abstract to the National American Chemical Society (ACS) Conference for a poster presentation.
-A first-generation student, Evans has been accepted to multiple nationally-ranked graduate programs in chemistry.
+A first-generation student, Evans is a member of the KU Honors Program and has been accepted to multiple nationally-ranked graduate programs in chemistry.